wp-plugins/zopim-live-chat/readme.txt

 === Zopim ===
 Contributors: bencxr
-Tags: widget, plugin, sidebar, page, admin, enhancement, livechat, chat, widget, comments Requires at least: 2.7
+Tags: widget, plugin, sidebar, page, admin, enhancement, livechat, chat, widget Requires at least: 2.7
 Tested up to: 2.8.2
-Stable tag: 0.6
+Stable tag: 0.7

-Zopim embeds a chatbar on your website, so that any visitor can chat with you directly by clicking on the chatbar.
+Visitors can chat with you directly by clicking on the Zopim Chat Bar.

 == Description ==

-Work in progress: To be launched on 25th January, 2010.
+What if your website could talk?
+Zopim increases engagement between you and your visitors, by allowing them to chat with you!

-Connect to your visitors with this live chat widget!
-Improve interaction with your users and increase the time they spend on your site.
-Great for online service and support.
+Great for improving interaction with your users and increasing the time they spend on your site.

-**Features:**

-* Improve your visitor experience by letting them talk to you!
+**Why use Zopim?**

+* Installation happens in a flash - 60 seconds setup!

-* Use your IM client or the dashboard (integrated in the plugin) to interact with users.
+* Choose to reply to visitors via your favorite IM client or the high productivity Dashboard

-* No server set up required, just configure the plugin and go!
+* Know exactly who enters your site!
+The name and email is automatically detected if he is a Wordpress user.

+* Monitor visitors live as they surf, including their entry, location, history, current URL, repeat visitors etc

-* Customize widget look and feel: themes, colours, positions and more.
+* Customize widget look and feel: themes, colours, positions, greeting message.

-* Customize message settings: Online, away and offline statuses, welcome messages and more.
-* Utilize wordpress user information to populate visitor fields.
-* Multi-language support: Choose from a wide range of languages including English, Hebrew, Persian, Polish, Indonesian, Swedish, Bulgarian, Czech, Slovenian, Russian, Danish, Chinese, Croation, Thai, French, Dutch, Turkish, German, Faroese, Korean, Japanese.
+* Localise the widget to the language you want: English, Hebrew, Persian, Polish, Indonesian, Swedish, Bulgarian, Czech, Slovenian, Russian, Danish, Chinese, Croation, Thai, French, Dutch, Turkish, German, Faroese, Korean, Japanese.

-* High productivity dashboard: Saved templated messages, Q & A, smart responder, visitor prioritization.
+* Access a high productivity Dashboard: with saved chat history, templated messages, visitor prioritization, Q & A, smart responder
-* Analytics: Live tracking of visitors' entry, locations, history, repeat visits, IP addresses, etc.

 == Changelog ==

+= 0.6.1 =
+* Update: Launched with improved signup process and minor cosmetic fixes.

 = 0.6.0 =
 * UI fix: Improved account management page.